 The demonization of the Vodun is also rooted in the media treatment of the country.
 This form of Vitalism which allowed to beat the Europeans is mocked, ridiculed absolutely everywhere, even in cinema productions, showed as the flagship of the lack of assumed logic of Africans.
 Such an obsessed attitude, aims to divert the Africans from their spirituality which has given them so much.
 It is a success.

-This country with a prestigious past, has given so much both to the black and American world, and still has so many battles to carry out, may the ancestors come to its aid.
+This country with a prestigious past, has given so much both to the black and American world, and still has so many battles to carry out.

 By: Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)